 Initial Site Inspection: An inspection may be made of erosion and sedimentation controls prior to any land-disturbance to assess overall effectiveness and functioning to protect resources

-Construction-Period Inspections
+Construction-Period Inspections.

 Upon issuance of any Stormwater Management Permit, and until issuance of a SMCC, representatives from the Engineering Division and their designees shall be granted the right to enter the property at reasonable times and in a reasonable manner for the purpose of inspection.